odilitime/session-native/README.md

 ## how to run

 `./session-native`
-it will look for a `Resources/` directory in the startup directory with CA bundle and ttf font.
+it will look for a `Resources/` directory in the startup directory for CA bundle and ttf font.

 ## Milestones